 In most cases, if the number of participants does not exceed the number of allowable submissions no internal review will be necessary.
 However, if the agency requires cost-sharing or other large commitments from the university, the submission will need approval from the appropriate senior administrators.

-Research Development convenes an ad hoc faculty committee with the expertise necessary to conduct a fair and thorough review.
+Strategic Research Initiatives convenes an ad hoc faculty committee with the expertise necessary to conduct a fair and thorough review.
 Considering the diversity of applications submitted during a typical limited submission, it is unfeasible to convene a panel where each member is an expert capable of evaluating all proposals in a given pool.
 Therefore, chairs of departments from which an application was submitted will be asked to nominate a faculty reviewer for the campus review.
 In this way, the review panel should be composed of individuals each capable of evaluating the research merits of at least one application, although all review members will weigh in on presentation, clarity, adherence to proposal preparation instructions, and alignment with agency guidelines.

 The committee identifies the application(s) with the best chance of success in the overall external competition by evaluating: